emilpa/hello-world/README.md

 # hello-world
 my first repository

-Frist of all: Ich trage Mantel!
+First of all: Ich trage Mantel!